GEM7/caddy-docker/README.md

   + Bind your domain, do `-e DOMAIN="YourDomain"`
   + Bind the certs to docker, do `Path_to_certs:/srv/docker/certs`
   + The basic auth user and password for proxy will be `HTTP2proxy` and `http2PROXY` by dedault.
-If you want to change them, just append a command `-e PROXY_USER="username" -e PROXY_PASS="password"` to the command listed below before  "rpmdpkg/caddyhttp2proxy"
+If you want to change them, just append a command `-e PROXY_USER="username" -e PROXY_PASS="password"` to the command listed below before  "rpmdpkg/caddy-docker"
-  + All done

 - To be filemanager, do: